-In addition to evaluating your payment and balance history, Discover will take a look at your length of credit history, to ensure you have a long track record of using credit responsibly.
+In addition to evaluating your payment and balance history, Discover will also take a look at your length of credit history to ensure you have a long track record of using credit responsibly.
 Discover will also check to make sure you haven’t applied for a lot of new credit recently.
 Having a lot of recent credit card applications on your credit report suggests you might be preparing to take on a lot of new debt — and credit card issuers don’t want you to carry more debt than you can pay off.

 How to increase your chance of approval

 Before you apply, check your credit score.
 There are many ways to check your credit score online for free.
 In fact, Discover cardholders can use the Discover Credit Scorecard to get a FICO credit score for free.